|How often should cats poop? Smelly feces Runny feces Dry feces Bloody feces Black feces Greasy feces Yellow feces Parasites in feces|

 Blood may be within the stool making it look dark and tarry (melena), or may be found on the outside of the stool (hematochezia).

-Melana is associated with upper gastrointestinal tract bleeding including the oesophagus and stomach, but it may originate even further up such as swallowed blood from the mouth or nose.
+Melana is associated with upper gastrointestinal tract bleeding including the esophagus and stomach, but it may originate even further up such as swallowed blood from the mouth or nose.
 The blood has been broken down by bacteria in the stomach, before passing out of the cat via the feces.

 - Stomach ulcers

 - Ingestion of blood from the mouth or nose

 - Foreign body which causes damage and bleeding to the upper intestinal tract

 - Aspirin poisoning which causes irritation to the gastric mucosa